Mixed Steklov-Neumann problem: asymptotic analysis and applications to diffusion-controlled reactions: General spectral properties

+Applying the Laplace operator to the spectral expansion (\ref{eq:G0_spectral}), one can check that the pseudo-Green's function satisfies for any $\x_0 \in \Omega$:

-While the limit in Eq. (\ref{eq:G0_limit}) and the spectral expansion (\ref{eq:G0_spectral}) determine $\G_0(\x|\x_0)$ uniquely, the boundary value problem (\ref{eq:G0_problem}) defines the pseudo-Green's function up to a constant.
-An additional condition is thus needed to fix that constant:
+where we used the completeness relation (\ref{eq:ukN_completeness}).
+While the limit in Eq. (\ref{eq:G0_limit}) and the spectral expansion (\ref{eq:G0_spectral}) determine $\G_0(\x|\x_0)$ uniquely, the boundary value problem (\ref{eq:G0_problem}) defines the pseudo-Green's function up to an additive constant, which can be fixed by the additional condition:

-The last step consists in expressing $\G_0(\x|\x_0)$ in terms of the Steklov-Neumann eigenfunctions $V_k^{(0,\Gamma)}$, in analogy to Eq. (\ref{eq:G0_spectral}).
-For this purpose, we need to compute the limit in Eq. (\ref{eq:G0_limit}).
-We assume that the eigenmodes of the mixed Steklov-Neumann problem (\ref{eq:SteklovN}) exhibit an analytic dependence on $p$ near $0$; in particular, one can expand the principal eigenmode in powers of $p$ as $p\to 0$:

-where $a_\Gamma$ and $W_0^{(\Gamma)}(\x)$ are the first-order corrections to the principal eigenvalue and eigenfunction, respectively.
-The first relation was rigorously established for the eigenvalues of the conventional Steklov problem on the whole boundary (with $\Gamma = \pa$) in \cite{Friedlander91}.
-In turn, the second relation for the principal eigenfunction is expected to follow from a general perturbation theory for linear elliptic operators \cite{Kato}, at least in the considered setting of smooth boundaries.
-Its rigorous proof is beyond the scope of this paper.
+In fact, this condition is consistent with the fact that the integral of the spectral expansion (\ref{eq:G0_spectral}) over $\Omega$ is zero because all eigenfunctions $u_k^N$ with $k\geq 1$ are orthogonal to the constant function $u_0^N$.
+Note that the symmetry of the pseudo-Green's function, $\G_0(\x|\x_0) = \G_0(\x_0|\x)$, implies that

+We stress that the unusual constant $1/|\Omega|$ in Eq. (\ref{eq:G0_problem_eq}) is necessary to satisfy the convergence theorem; indeed, the integral of Eq. (\ref{eq:G0_problem_eq}) over $\x\in \Omega$ reads

+and this identity could not be satisfied without the constant $1/|\Omega|$.
+As no such constant is present in Eq. (\ref{eq:Gq_Helm}) for other Green's functions, $\G_0(\x|\x_0)$ is called {\it pseudo}-Green's function.